-Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website in November 2015.
+Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab

+Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website in November 2015.
 One report on Plans for Fuel Supplies during Disasters in Expectation of Nankai Megathrust Earthquakes was published in October 2016.
 Four studies on Oil and Gas Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in APEC, and Superiority of LPG: A Disaster-Resistant Energy Source were published in 2017.
-Three more reports were completed and published in the summer of 2018: Energy security of APEC economies and changing downstream oil environment, Investments in Natural Gas Supply Chain under the Low Price Environment, and APEC Oil and Gas Security Indexation 2017 Update.
+Three more reports were published in the summer of 2018: Energy security of APEC economies and changing downstream oil environment, Investments in Natural Gas Supply Chain under the Low Price Environment, and APEC Oil and Gas Security Indexation 2017 Update.
+In 2019, two reports were completed and published in September: Small-scale LNG in Asia Pacific and Emerging energy security risks in changing energy landscape.